Rate this page:

 VoxEngine concepts

-Voximplant has a JS-based core called VoxEngine which processes calls on the basis of JS scenarios and works with the latest ECMAScript syntax.
+Voximplant has a JS-based core called VoxEngine which processes applications on the basis of JS scenarios.

 Event-based model